- If you're seeing the Spectrum error DGE-1001 or RGE-101, then it means that you won't be able to use the service normally.

 - Why does my Spectrum app keep buffering?

-The most common reason for your Spectrum app buffering issues is caused by a slow internet connection.
+The most common reason for your Spectrum app buffering issues is caused by a slow Internet connection.
+This can even lead to packet losses.

 - Do you need Spectrum Internet for the Spectrum app?